hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 By the early 2000s, Disney's traditional cel animation business was in bad shape.
 Together with Pixar's success, they interpreted this as signalling the death of traditional cel animation.
 They  shut down cel animation in Burbank, and laid off any traditional animators that couldn't learn computer animation.
 Once Disney bought Pixar, Pixar's leadership took over Disney animation and resurrected Disney cel animation, because they loved the traditional art form and Disney's history.
 Yet, [their first traditional animation wasn't considered successful enough](https://en.wikipedia.org/wiki/The_Princess_and_the_Frog#Impact,_debates,_and_legacy), and they gave up on traditional animation for good.
 Audiences viewed it as old-fashioned.
 Styles and tastes change, and technology is one of the driving factors.

-But now, there are opportunities for many more animators than before, because computer animation makes smaller projects much more feasible, and computer animation is used throughout "live action" films.
-(Avatar is basically a computer animated movie with occasional actors and sets.)
-VFX industry jobs are a mess now, but this is more about the business than the technology (Walt Disney had his own labor issues in the 1940s).
+But now, there are opportunities for many more animators than before, because 3D computer animation makes smaller projects much more feasible, and computer animation is used throughout "live action" films.
+Avatar is basically a computer animated movie with occasional actors and sets.
+VFX industry jobs are a mess now, but this is more about the business than the technology; Walt Disney had his own labor issues in the 1940s.

 The Disney transition to computer animation is actually a lot more nuanced than that simple history.
 Disney animation faltered in the 2000s because of management dysfunction following the death of Frank Wells in a helicopter crash; most of those Disney animations were quite bad regardless of medium.
 "The Princess and The Frog" actually made a lot of money, just not the blockbuster success needed to justify its existence.
-Hand animation styles aren't actually dead; they're alive and well outside the US, and Sony's fantastic Spider-Verse movies are an encouraging sign for stylistic innovation in American animation.
+Hand animation styles aren't actually dead; they're alive and well outside the US (using computers heavily in the process, as they had been at Disney), and Sony's fantastic Spider-Verse movies are an encouraging sign for stylistic innovation in American animation.

 When **Recorded music was invented**, musicians were worried it would take their jobs: why go listen to live music when you can buy a record and listen to it at home?